Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 ]
 ```

+Our API will send the event object to your webhook at `eventURL`.
+This is a `POST` request by default, but you can specify the request type in the `eventMethod` parameter of the `connect` action.

-Our API will `POST` the event to your webhook at `eventURL`.
-You can optionally return a new NCCO in the response with the required fallback actions.
+You can then return a new NCCO in the response with the required fallback actions.
 For example, if you cannot establish a connection, you might want to play a message to the caller or transfer the call.

 If you do not return an NCCO, the next action in the original NCCO will be processed.
 If there are no further actions in the original NCCO, the call will complete.